-Auto Glass Technicians with little to no experience tend to make between $20390 and $26460 while the more experienced ones make over $42580 per year.
+Auto Glass Technicians with little to no experience tend to make between $23790 and $27760 while the more experienced ones can earn over $43260 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Auto Glass Technician is to move to a higher paying state like MS. Right now, the highest paying states for Auto Glass Technicians are MS, NH, OH, MN and SD.
+One of the easiest ways to increase your salary as an Automotive Glass Installer and Repairer is to move to a higher paying state like ND.
+Right now, the highest paying states for Auto Glass Technicians are ND, HI, MA, NV and IL.

-3 other factors that can increase your salary as An Auto Glass Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Automotive Glass Installer and Repairer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Auto Glass Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Auto Glass Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.